 SyncWave is excited to announce a significant capacity upgrade to its network.

+At approximately 6:00 AM on Friday, March 10, the company installed advanced routing technology on its core network.
+This upgrade completes the second phase of a series of upgrades happening to the company’s wireless network over the course of this year.
 Through continuous improvement, SyncWave is able to deliver high-quality Internet that is both reliable and fast.
 Demand for Internet is constantly increasing, and SyncWave is ready to meet the demand.
 According to Cisco, a multinational technology company, Internet traffic is expected to increase by 22 percent by 2020.
 Tablets and smartphones are projected to have a combined 97% Internet traffic growth rate by 2020.
 As you can see, the demand for bandwidth will only increase.
 SyncWave is committed to keeping up with demand and delivering great service.
+A third phase to network upgrades is currently planned for later this year.
+SyncWave embraces the idea of continuous improvement and seeks to bring the best possible service to its customers.
+If any customer has any questions or concerns, they are encouraged to contact the business at (231) 845-1065.

 SyncWave is helping to make broadband more accessible and more affordable to eligible households that have been affected by the COVID-19 pandemic by participating in the Emergency Broadband Benefit Program (EBB).